-- shipments had reached eleven thousand one hundred fifty-five (11,155) units, up twenty-two per cent.
-(22%) versus two thousand and twenty; - group net revenues had increased twenty-three per cent.
-(23%) versus two thousand and twenty driven mainly by volume and stronger product mix; - EBITDA was up thirty-four per cent.
-(34%) versus two thousand and twenty with an EBITDA margin reaching a record level of thirty-five point nine per cent.
-(35.9%), boosted by the contribution from the Ferrari Monza and a very rich product mix; - EBIT (Earnings Before Interest and Tax) up fifty per cent.
-(50%) versus two thousand and twenty; - Adjusted Net Profit was at eight hundred thirty-three million euro (EUR 833,000,000), up fifty-six per cent.
-(56%) versus two thousand and twenty, resulting in an adjusted diluted EPS (Earning Per Share) of four euro and fifty eurocents (EUR 4.50) improved by fifty-six per cent.
-(56%) versus two thousand and twenty; and - industrial free cash flow for two thousand and twenty-one was exceptionally strong at six hundred forty-two million euro (EUR 642,000,000), supported mainly by the collection of the advances for the 812 Competizione.
+- group net revenues had increased twenty-three per cent.
+(23%) versus two-thousand and twenty driven mainly by volume and stronger product mix;-

+- Adjusted Net Profit was at eight hundred thirty-three million euro (EUR 833,000,000), up fifty-six per cent.
+(56%) versus two thousand and

+- industrial free cash flow for two thousand and twenty-one was exceptionallystrong at six hundred forty-two million euro (EUR 642,000,000), supported mainly by the collection of the advances for the 812 Competizione.

-In addition to the strong two thousand and twenty-one financial performance, Mr. Vigna also wanted to highlight the following two (2) achievements in the ESG (Environmental Social Governance) domain that Ferrari was particularly proud of:
+In addition to the strong two thousand and twenty-one financial performance, Mr.- Vigna also wanted to highlight the following two (2) achievements in the ESG-- (Environmental Social Governance) domain that Ferrari was particularly proud of:-

-- first in a further step towards its goal, in the fourth quarter of two thousand and twenty-one, Ferrari had received ISO 14064 certification for its calculation of the Company group's carbon footprint.
-That certification had been really an important step forward.
-In addition to its electrification journey, Ferrari was also committed to addressing both direct and indirect emissions with a focus on energy and materials across its entire value chain; - second, Ferrari continued investing in training for its employees, caring for their wellbeing and nurturing the diversity of talent.
-Its efforts were rewarded in two thousand and twenty-one with the confirmation of the Equal Salary certification in Italy and in the United States of America
+- first in a further step towards its goal, in the fourth quarter of two thousand-and twenty-one, Ferrari had received ISO 14064 certification for its-calculation of the Company group's carbon footprint.
+That certification had-been really an important step forward.
+In addition to its electrification-journey, Ferrari was also committed to addressing both direct and indirect-emissions with a focus on energy and materials across its entire value chain; - second, Ferrari continued investing in training for its employees, caring for-their wellbeing and nurturing the diversity of talent.
+Its efforts were rewarded in two thousand and twenty-one with the confirmation of the Equal Salary-certification in Italy and in the United States of America.-

-Mr. Vigna concluded his speech by pointing at future developments, noting that in two thousand and twenty-two Ferrari would continue to roll out its ambitious and exciting product plan and would unveil a further two (2) new models in the months following the Meeting, one of which would be the much anticipated Purosangue.
-Mr. Vigna, was confident that it would exceed customers' expectations.

-He noted that two thousand and twenty-two would also set the foundation for a new business plan, which would be presented at the Company's Capital Markets Day on the sixteenth day of June, in Maranello.
+Mr. Vigna concluded his speech by pointing at future developments, noting that in-two thousand and twenty-two Ferrari would continue to roll out its ambitious and-exciting product plan and would unveil a further two (2) new models in the months-following the Meeting, one of which would be the much anticipated Purosangue.-Mr. Vigna, was confident that it would exceed customers' expectations.-He noted that two thousand and twenty-two would also set the foundation for a newbusiness plan, which would be presented at the Company's Capital Markets Day on-the sixteenth day of June, in Maranello.